luxonis/depthai-docs-website/source/pages/troubleshooting.rst

 Failed to boot the device: 1.3-ma2480, err code 3
 #################################################

+This error often can occur if the udev rules are not set on Linux.
 This wil coincide with depthai: Error initializing xlink

-This error often can occur if the udev rules are not set on Linux.
-To set them run:
+To fix this, set the udev rules using the commands below:

 .. code-block:: bash